andrewrgarcia/powerxrd/docs/source/index.rst

 We're seeking open-source contributors to help us develop a complete and efficient Rietveld refinement method for PowerXRD.
 This ambitious project has the potential to replace more complex refinement software, such as MAUD and Profex, by integrating all XRD processing steps from data acquisition to crystal analysis and plotting.
-While this will be a significant undertaking, we believe the potential benefits are substantial.

-If you are interested in getting involved in this exciting project, we would love to have your contributions.
+If you're interested in getting involved in this exciting project, we would love to have your contributions.

-There are several ways you can contribute, including familiarizing yourself with Rietveld refinement by checking the :doc:`rietveld` section, helping develop the Rietveld class in the `source file <https://github.com/andrewrgarcia/powerxrd/blob/main/powerxrd/main.py>`_, contributing to the enhancement issue on our `Issue page <https://github.com/andrewrgarcia/powerxrd/issues/4>`_, or sponsoring our project on the `main Github repository page <https://github.com/andrewrgarcia/powerxrd>`_.
+Ways to contribute:
+- Read up on Rietveld refinement via the :doc:`rietveld` section.
+- Help develop the `CubicModel` and `RefinementWorkflow` in our `source code <https://github.com/andrewrgarcia/powerxrd/blob/main/powerxrd/model.py>`_.
+- Join the discussion on the `enhancement issue <https://github.com/andrewrgarcia/powerxrd/issues/4>`_.
+- Sponsor or star us on the `main GitHub repository <https://github.com/andrewrgarcia/powerxrd>`_.

 Colab Notebook
 ..............................